-Basic Statistics AG2105FD
+Basic Statistics

-Year: II Semester: I Total: 3 hours /week Lecture: 2 hour/week Practical: 1 hours/week Lab: 0 hours/week
+Year: II Total: 3 hours /week Semester: I Lecture: 2 hour/week Practical: 1 hours/week

 This course is designed to provide basic knowledge on Statistics, oriented to agricultural and livestock production.
 The first part of the course covers descriptive statistics and the second part covers inferential statistics.
 The course provides the skills on the application of basic statistical methods to agricultural sciences.
 The entire course deals with assessing, acquiring, and developing statistical knowledge, attitude, skills and tools that are necessary to agricultural research at elementary state.